Last updated: October 27, 2020

 - All Americans arriving to the Azores must provide proof of a negative Covid-19 test taken 72 hours prior to arrival.
 Travelers who wish to remain in the Azores for more than 7 days, will be required to test again on the 5th day.
 To speed the process on arrival, the Regional Government of the Azores suggests travelers complete a health questionnaire at least 72 hours before disembarking.
 For more information please visit: Covid19Azores.

-- The State of Calamity in Madeira has been extended through September 30.
-The Government of Madeira decreed a MANDATORY use of protective masks in all public spaces (indoors and outdoors).
+- The Government of Madeira decreed a MANDATORY use of protective masks in all public spaces (indoors and outdoors).
 Exceptions include children under 10, disable persons, participation at sporting events, and use while at the beach.
 All persons arriving to Madeira, to include U.S. citizens, are subject to one of the following: present a negative COVID-19 test in the last 72 hours, submit to a test upon arrival and isolate until the results are received, self-isolate for a 14-day period, or return to their point of departure.
 Passengers on flights diverted from Madeira International Airport to Porto Santo airport due to weather conditions must stay in the airport in isolation until there is an available flight connecting to Funchal.

 - For more information click on the following link: VisitMadeira